Standard-Care/handbook/index.md

 * All-hands meetings that are typically bi-weekly include OKR progress updates, announcements, discussions of hot topics, and an open Q&A forum.

 ##### Individual Performance Review
-   As per best practices and quality system procedures Enzyme continuously assesses competence.
+   As per best practices and quality system procedures leadership continuously assesses competence.
 This is a suggested agenda for routine 1-on-1 meetings:

 - Review context:
     - Personal context